St Bartholomew's Chapel, West Bretton: History

 From medieval times West Bretton was partly in the parishes of Silkstone and Sandal Magna and because of its distance from the churches had a chapel of ease.
 The original chapel was "drowned" when the upper lake was created.
-It was replaced on a site to the east of the new mansion by the estate chapel dedicated to St Bartholemew by Sir William Wentworth in 1744.
+It was replaced on a site to the east of the new mansion by the estate chapel dedicated to St Bartholomew by Sir William Wentworth in 1744.
 The chapel was built with money from Wentworth's wealthy wife, Diana Blackett.
 Several members of the Wentworth family are buried there including Sir William Wentworth in 1763 and his son Thomas Wentworth-Blackett in 1792.
 When Bretton Hall was sold to the West Riding County Council in 1949 for use as a teacher training college, the chapel was used as rehearsal space for drama students.
 The Yorkshire Sculpture Park bought the chapel with Heritage Lottery funding and used it as a music venue and exhibition space.
 The chapel was closed for renovation in 2013 and reopened the following year.